 Over the course of those years I consulted with mid-sized and large brands and even a few of Fortune 500 companies.
 In 2012, I sold Social Business Strategies, LLC to a Canton-Ohio based agency and spent the next year working as their Director of Social business.
 During that year, I was also recruited to teach as adjunct marketing faculty at Ohio University’s College of Business where I currently teach one evening class each semester on content marketing and social business design strategies.

-Today, I work independently under Nate Riggs LLC as a contract consultant for technology companies, chain restaurants and even a few insurance providers.
+Today, I work independently under NR Media Group, LLC as a contract consultant for technology companies, chain restaurants and even a few insurance providers.
 I’m hired as a marketing speaker to deliver keynotes at conferences and private corporate events, and I train and coach executive teams on how to steward their brands and build customer advocates using social media.